pen-lang/pen/doc/src/README.md

 #### Immutable values

-Values are immutable, which leads to predictable and testable codes.
+All values are immutable, which leads to predictable and testable codes.

 #### Pure functions by default